Home

 Math

-• Math - Abstract base type for a mathematical variable or equation.
+• Math - An abstract base type for mathematical content.

 • MathBlock - A block of math, e.g an equation, to be treated as block content.